gabstopper/smc-python/README.md

 ##### Testing

-Included is a test.py script that has several examples for manipulating data using the SMC api.
+Included are a variety of test example scripts that leverage the API to do various tasks in /examples

 ##### Basics